simchikoops/Smike/Project.md

 # To-do

-* New controls: all on-print
-  Don't have to tap to start
+* Basic sounds
+* Pause, then gear icon (also on map)
-* New dash: Mission name, then hero with abilities in its place
+* New dash: then hero with abilities in its place "Drag heroes to move / Tap to attack"
-* Blue heroes, electric-gray tracks
+* Blue heroes, red demons, yellow mortals
 * Level dots on mission, with state
   Store?
 * Power attacks
+  Show count as x2, x0 below
 * Full, difficult level
 * Basic animations